-- Call 9-1-1 for immediate medical assistance; - Move the victim to a warm place; - Monitor the victim's blood pressure and breathing; - If necessary, provide rescue breathing and CPR: - Remove wet clothing; - Dry off the victim; - Take the victim's temperature; - Warm the body core first, NOT the extremities.
+- Call 9-1-1 for immediate medical assistance; - Move the victim to a warm place; - Monitor the victim's blood pressure and breathing; - If necessary, provide rescue breathing and CPR; - Remove wet clothing; - Dry off the victim; - Take the victim's temperature; - Warm the body core first, NOT the extremities.
 Warming the extremities first can cause the victim to go into shock and can also drive cold blood toward the heart and lead to heart failure; - Do not warm the victim too fast rapid warming may cause heart arrhythmias

 In summary, the risks of extreme heat and cold can impact the health/lives of citizens within the county, specifically the young and elderly.
-Based on the vulnerability analysis, the cities of Crocker and Dixon have the highest risk because both have large populations of people aged 65 and over (Table 3.34).
+Based on the vulnerability analysis, the city of Bland has the highest risk because of a large population of people aged 65 and over (Table 3.40).